io-accelerate/tdl-lord-of-runners/generate-language-platform-bundles/README.md

 - outputs created are .log files, .mp4 video files and .srcs source archive files
 - each test step is remembered by the script via an empty file stored in the `test-results/[PLATFORM]/[LANGUAGE]` folder, known markers:  run-self-test, video-capturing-enabled-test, video-capturing-disabled-test
 - once a test is successfully completed it won't repeat it, but will be skipped for the next one and so forth, in order to repeat a test, delete the marker file in the `test-results/[platform]/[language]` folder
-- in Windows, the Ctrl-C action or the `sendCtrlCToRecorder.sh` behaves differently, the pause between tests does not happen it moves to the next test immediately
+- in Windows, the Ctrl-C action or the `testing/sendCtrlCToRecorder.sh` behaves differently, the pause between tests does not happen it moves to the next test immediately